brightonm/brightonm.github.io/_posts/2023-10-03-differential_machine_learning.md

 # penalize errors
 loss = loss_func(predictions, outputs)

-# compute the derivatives with respect to weights and biases of the f_theta.
+# compute derivatives with respect to weights and biases of the f_theta.
 # they are store in the .grad attribute of weights tensors
 loss.backward()